eth-cscs/pytorch-training/slides/src/3.1-more_on_training/section-slides.md

 </div>
 <div>

-Low training loss and hight validation loss indicate overfitting.
+Low training loss and high validation loss indicate overfitting.

-The large gap represents the generalisation error.
+The large gap represents the generalization error.

-The model was perfmorming better early on in the training, but then started to overfit.
+The model was performing better early on in the training, but then started to overfit.

 </div>
 </div>